Unidata/science-gateway/openstack/readme.md

 docker build -t unidata/science-gateway -f Dockerfile.gpu .
 ```

-Pay special attention to the to the `cluster.tfvars` to select VM that have GPU hardware.
+Pay special attention to the `cluster.tfvars` to select VMs that have GPU hardware.

 <a id="h-78283D4A"></a>